-The College of Educational Studies offers a pioneering masters in leadership development (MLD) that can be completed in 15-24 months.
-It is taught by exceptionally devoted and qualified faculty, who recognize that leadership depends on not just local but global knowledge.
+The College of Educational Studies offers a pioneering masters in leadership development (MLD) that can be completed in 18-24 months.
+It is taught by exceptionally devoted and qualified faculty, who recognize that leadership depends on both local and global knowledge.
 Our leadership program encourages students to look beyond content and task outcomes to focus on relationships and critical processes.
 Our graduates develop the skills to be creative and innovative in driving purposeful and sustained change.
-In exploring the MLD, you may see yourself working:
+In exploring the MLD, you may see yourself collaborating with others in:

 The masters in leadership develops leaders who are capable of shaping leadership in others and serving purposes that transcend themselves and work for the common good of all.
 Modeling the core values of the CES: self-awareness, caring, courage, service, affirming diversity and civic engagement, the MLD appeals to a wide range of professionals and educationally, diverse settings.